Print

 Description

-In just 15 minutes, you could be enjoying this DELICIOUS super saucy sesame soba noodle salad.
-It’s a favourite for busy weeknights and meal prep and is easy to adapt to whatever you have in the fridge.
-Plus, it’s gluten-free and vegan.
+In just 20 minutes, you could be enjoying this DELICIOUS super saucy sesame soba noodle salad.
+It’s fresh, crunchy, creamy, a little spicy, and perfect for busy weeknights, hot days, meal prep, or easy lunches.
+Plus, you can easily adapt it with whatever veggies, herbs, or protein you have on hand.

 Ingredients